 Turner Wright (of Once A Traveler) doesn't even bother flashing a frequent flyer mile status card to jump the line.
 "Depending on the rush, I find it pretty ridiculous to cue up in one security line when there's an empty one for first class or priority passengers.
 Usually I just walk up and ask if I can go through, assuming they don't just wave me in.
 The same goes for lines at immigration and customs."

 Even if you don't have super-elite frequent flyer mile status, you can flash a travel rewards credit card to gain lounge access.
 Stephanie Zito has been to over 115 countries living and working on the road for the last 20+ years.
 In addition to her humanitarian work and Wandering For Good, she's also the managing editor of the Travel Hacking Cartel and a travel-hacker extraordinaire.

-If you live and work on the road and take advantage of lounges for showers, meals, Wi-Fi, and free drinks, it's worth carrying a card like the American Express Platinum getting you Priority Pass access into more than 600 lounges around the world.
+If you live and work on the road and take advantage of lounges for showers, meals, Wi-Fi, and free drinks, it's worth carrying a card that gets you Priority Pass which allows you to access more than 600 lounges around the world.
 If you just need a pass or two, many co-branded airline credit cards offer one or two lounge passes a year as a sign-up bonus.